 Following good interview etiquette is essential.
-This is the candidate's first impression of your organization.
-Consider it a first date.
+Remember that this is the candidate's first impression of your organization.
 Be polite, be prepared and be on time.
-Do not bring your cell phone or computer to the interview, as they may distract both you and the candidate.
-Bring a pen, the candidate's resume and a pad for writing notes you can refer to later.
+If it’s an in-person interview, try not to bring your cell phone or laptop to the meeting, as they may distract both you and the candidate.
+Instead, bring a pen, the candidate's resume and a pad for writing notes you can refer to later.
 Take time to engage, truly listen and ask any clarifying follow-up questions.

 The Portfolio Review

-Sell the candidate on the job opportunity and make sure your hiring questions are answered by the end of the session.
-The steps aren't complicated, and when followed, the end result is not only a good experience for all, but more importantly, a good employee excited to start a new job.
+Sell the candidate on the job opportunity and make sure your questions are answered by the end of the session.
+When in doubt, seek clarification.
+The steps to conducting a successful interview aren't complicated, and when followed, the end result is not only a good experience for all, but more importantly, a good employee excited to start a new job.